Bharat-Singhh/vps-deployment-guide/README.md

 ```
 now configure rclone and mail service with your mail
 for realtime mongodb backups .
 The real-time MongoDB backup system continuously monitors database changes and creates incremental backups when changes occur.

+Here all four backup scripts explained

+1.Real-Time MongoDB Backup System
+   Monitors MongoDB database changes in real time using a change stream.
+   Creates incremental backups whenever changes are detected.
+   keeps only the last 3 backups to manage storage efficiently.

+2. MongoDB Backup Sync Script
+   Periodically synchronizes local MongoDB backups to Google Drive using rclone.
+   Maintains an organized backup structure in Google Drive.
+   Uses a cron job to automate the sync process at scheduled intervals.
+   Logs all sync operations for debugging purposes.

+3. Daily Backup Script with Email Notifications
+   Creates daily backups of MongoDB and static files (codebase).
+   Sends email notifications if the backup process fails.
+   Implements retention policy by keeping only the last 7 days of backups.

+4.Remote Backup Sync Script
+   Uploads daily backups to Google Drive for redundancy.
+   Sends confirmation emails upon successful backup completion or alerts upon failure.
+   Removes old backups from Google Drive to maintain storage efficiency.
+   Logs all operations for tracking and troubleshooting.

 ```sh
 const { MongoClient } = require('mongodb');
 const { exec } = require('child_process');